FSGModding/FSG_Mod_Assistant/README.md

  C:\ > .\FS19_Mod_Checker.ps1
  ```

+ Note: this might not work by default.
+Read this (https://adamtheautomator.com/run-powershell-script/)

+ ### EXE Usage

+ You can also just run the .exe file.
+It will use the default save location, and parse all savegames.

 ## Output

 The output is both shown in the terminal, and saved to a log file in the same folder, ```FS19_Used_Mods_Log.txt```